Background

 Anticipated or actual outputs

-- produce recommendations for clinicians and policymakers of how services can be improved for CYP at risk of poorer outcomes.
+- how services can be personalised and improved for youth at risk of poorer outcomes

 Who is involved?

-- Dr. Sharon Neufeld
+- Dr. Sharon Neufeld (PI, corresponding)- University of Cambridge

-- Dr. Anne-Marie Burn
+- Dr. Anne-Marie Burn- University of Cambridge

 Contact